SenseLogic/PENDOWN/README.md

 But this ²text is red².
 ```

-The special modifier `!` can also be used to override the definition of the predefined tags, or even to define new tags.
+Moreover, the special modifier `!` allows to override the definition of the predefined tags (including the color tags),
+and to define new tags.

-Putting a dollar sign in the tag definition will allow to replace it with the actual tag attributes.
+The dollar sign in the definition will be replaced by the actual tag attributes.

 ```
 {{^!%%% <progress max="100"$></progress>\}}